Dr Guillem Colom-Montero

 I have also commented on Spanish and Catalan politics through a variety of British media channels: in the period after the Catalan Referendum on 1 October 2017, I was interviewed on several BBC television and radio outlets.
 Here is a sample: live interview on BBC World Service's programme BBC Newshour on Wednesday 4 October, 2pm: listen to my appearance here or listen to the full programme here.

 I have also co-organized and participated in film events dedicated to Catalan and Spanish cinema.
+On 2 October 2022 I wa invited by the Edinburgh Spanish Film Festiva to introduce the film La voluntaria and led a Q&A after the screening with Savan Qadir (Project Manager - Refugees for Justice); the event took place at the Glasgow Film Theatre.
 On 13 February 2020 I introduced the Majorcan documentary 'Overbooking' at a public screening in Glasgow (at the McCance Building Strathclyde) which took place after a debate on tourism in Spain with students from the University of Glasgow and the University of Strathclyde.
 On 14 May 2019, I participated in a Q&A after the screening of Petra, by Jaime Rosales, at the ¡Viva!
 Spanish & Latin American Film Festival 2019, held at Exeter Phoenix Cinema.
 On 25 September 2018, I co-organized with Professor Sally Faulkner (University of Exeter) the ‘Pedro Almodóvar Day’ at the Chagford Film Festival (Devon).
 Three films by Almodóvar were screened: All About my Mother, Julieta and Women on the Verge of a Nervous Breakdown.
 I introduced Julieta and participated in a Q&A after each of the films. https://chagfordfilmfestival.com/events/pedro-almodovar-day/